 Risks of Male Circumcision

-When a qualified Singapore circumcision specialist performs this surgery, then there are a few risks involved.
+When a qualified circumcision Singapore specialist performs this surgery, then there are a few risks involved.
 The major risk involved in this process is bleeding, both during and after the operation.
 The urologist seals off any bleeding during the procedure and applies dressing afterward as well so that it will absorb any further bleeding.
-Other possible yet rare complications of circumcision can include:
+Other possible yet rare complications of circumcision Singapore can include:

 - Reduction in sensation in the head of the penis, mostly during sex